 - Students will also evaluate the preceptor at the end of the rotation.
 The Course Director will provide feedback to the preceptor.

 To apply to one of our electives or for more information regarding our medical student programs, please contact us:

 Cancellation of Electives

-If, for any reason, you must cancel an elective, you must inform the Undergraduate Medical Education Office, in writing, four weeks prior to the scheduled course.
+If, for any reason, you must cancel an elective, you must inform the Undergraduate Medical Education Office, in writing, 45 days prior to the scheduled course.